fin-hypergrid/core/src/jsdoc/tutorials/cell-editors.md

 Most of the standard cell editors simply generate one of the HTML `<input>` type UI controls.
 See the {@link https://www.w3.org/TR/html5/forms.html|W3C Recommendation} or the {@link https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input|Mozilla pae} for more information.

 > *Note:* The implementation of these controls across browsers is uneven at best; and none are localizable as they should be.
 Presumably, these features (including full localization) will come in time to all browsers.
-But for now, the decision to use these controls should be made carefully, considering how it is implemented on the browsers your users are likely to be using.
+But for now, the decision to use these controls should be made carefully, considering how it is implemented on each of the browsers your users are likely to use.

 File         | Object    | Markup                  | Cr | Sf | FF | IE | Description
 ------------ | --------- |------------------------ | -- | -- | -- | -- | -----------